 - Cloud access with DODAS Thematic Service: initially seemed quite relevant to existing use cases.
-However, based on a paper-based exercise it was found that it did not provide the required functionality as it was limited to a single cloud site, while out use case involved dynamic selection based on data locality.
-However, the DODAS service may be relevant in the future. - Storage access with OneData: With the last release, OneData has been installed successfully with replication between CEA and PSNC.
-Initial tests showed an unacceptably low write performance, but this was tracked to a firewall issue at CEA.
-This has now been corrected and tests have demonstrated.
+However, based on a paper-based exercise it was found that it did not provide the required functionality as it was limited to a single cloud site, while our use case involved dynamic selection based on data locality.
+However, the DODAS service may be relevant in the future. - Storage access with OneData: With the last release, OneData has been installed successfully and data replication was performed and evaluated between CEA and PSNC.
+A report about the difficulties encountered during OneData installation and tests has been provided.
+During this testing/evaluation activity, interactions with the OneData team have already allowed improving the software.
+The report contains also performance tests and recommendations for further improvements of the OneData software.
+Real data files produced by the WEST tokamak have been used in our tests which have covered the following features:

-Storage access with B2SAFE: Testing of the technology continues to prove difficult due to the complexity of interconnecting the three preferred sites.
+- GUI authentication to remote PSNC Onezone services and browsing the client web application - Token generation from remote PSNC Onezone services for enabling CEA provider registration to PSNC Onezone services - CEA Onedata provider registration to PSNC Onezone services using Onedata generated token - Remote/local Onedata spaces creation using Onezone and Oneprovider services running at PSNC and CEA - Token generation to use for remote data support storage request of PSNC space - o Data replication between PSNC and CEA providers - o Token generation from Onezone services for accessing data using Oneclient - o Oneclient access to each provider using generated data access tokens - Storage access with B2SAFE: Testing of the technology continues to prove difficult due to the complexity of interconnecting the three preferred sites.
 While this is ongoing, we have recently installed three containerised B2SAFE instances and a Handle server on a single cloud so that we can carry out functional tests.
 The B2SAFE instances have been configured as an iRODS federation and we have successfully tested replication between the different instances.
 Other tests from our data management test plan are ongoing.
-From the community's perspective, some essential functionality is missing from the basic service and would require additional community development, particularly 'self-healing' if a particular replicated object became corrupted (or deleted) either randomly, accidentally or through external bad actors.
+From the community's perspective, some essential functionality is missing from the basic service and would require additional community development, particularly 'self-healing' if a replicated object became corrupted (or deleted) either randomly, accidentally or through external bad actors.
 The additional effort to implement this has not been costed within this competency centre, and as such is currently not being pursued.